Thomas Blanton, KKK Bomber of 16th St Baptist Church, Has Died in Prison

 Blanton never admitted any role in the blast, but evidence showed he was part of a group of hard-core Klansmen who made a bomb and planted it on a Sunday morning.

-“Tom Blanton saw change and didn’t like it,” Jones said in the trial.
+“Tom Blanton saw change and didn’t like it,” Jones, now a Democratic U.S. senator, said in the trial.

 Blanton proclaimed his innocence years after being sent to prison.
 In a 2006 interview with Birmingham station WBRC-TV, he claimed the government used trumped-up evidence and lies to gain his conviction.

-“I think I was cleverly set up by the government ... and that’s why I’m here,” Blanton told the television station from prison.
+“I think I was cleverly set up by the government ... and that’s why I’m here,” Blanton told the television station from St. Clair Correctional Facility in Springville, Alabama.
 “I’m sorry it happened.
 Deeply sorry.
 But I’m not responsible for it.”

 A 1993 meeting in Birmingham between FBI officials and Black ministers led to the reopening of the bombing case against Blanton and Cherry.
 The investigation remained quiet until 1997 when agents went to Texas to talk to Cherry.